oliora/ppconsul/README.md

 ## How To Build

 ### Dependencies
 * Get C++11 compatible compiler.
-See above for the list of tested compilers.
+See above for the list of supported compilers.
 * Install [Git](http://git-scm.com/) client.
 * Install [CMake](http://www.cmake.org/) 2.8 or above on Linux/OSX, 2.8.12 or above on Windows. **Note that CMake 3 not guaranteed to work.**
 * Download and build [cpp-netlib](http://cpp-netlib.org/) 0.11 or above.
 Note that this library depends on [Boost](http://www.boost.org/).